RogerLuo-Code/coding-practice/docs/algorithms/divide-and-conquer.md

 ### Other Recursion Methods

-The difference between divide and conquer and other recursion methods is that in divide and conquer, the problem is divided into **two or more** subproblems of the same type, while in other recursion methods, the problem is divided into one subproblem.
+For divide and conquer, the problem is divided into **two or more** subproblems of the same type, while in other recursion methods, the problem is divided into **one** subproblem.

 ### Dynamic Programming

-The difference between divide and conquer and dynamic programming is that in divide and conquer, the subproblems are independent, while in dynamic programming, the subproblems are dependent and share subsubproblems.
+For divide and conquer, the subproblems are **independent**, while in dynamic programming, the subproblems are **dependent** and share subsubproblems.
 In other words, in dynamic programming, the solution to a subproblem is reused multiple times, while in divide and conquer, each subproblem is solved independently.

+### Backtracking

+- Often the case, the divide-and-conquer problem has a **single** solution, while backtracking problem has **unknown** number of solutions.

+- Each step of the divide-and-conquer problem is **indispensable** to build the final solution, while many steps of the backtracking problem are serving as **attempts** to search for the potential solution.

+- The divide-and-conquer problem has a **clear** and **predefined** path, while the backtracking problem does not know the **exact path** in advance.